 Nordkette Cable Car Trip Tips

-- The claim that the Innsbruck cable car whisks you up the mountain in 20 minutes, is a bit misleading.
-This might get you to Seegrube if you don’t have to wait long for the funicular to arrive at the Congress station.
+- Some claims that the Innsbruck cable car whisks you up the mountain in 20 minutes can be misleading.
+This may be enough time to get you to Seegrube if you don’t have to wait too long for the funicular to arrive at the Congress station.
 Generally, you should allow at least 45 minutes to get from Innsbruck to Hafelekar.

 Frequently Asked Questions